Our aim is to provide a high-quality service in all respects. If, however, you are not satisfied with our service, please let us know.

-If you have any questions or concerns, please speak to Mrs. Nathalie Trousset about them and we will do our best to resolve any issues at this stage.
+If you have any questions or concerns, please speak to Mrs. Nathalie Trousset and we will do our best to resolve any issues as quickly as possible.

 If you remain dissatisfied with our level of service, we would like you to make a formal complaint to Mrs. Nathalie Trousset, who is the person in charge of Customer Care and we will investigate and report back to you.